Liam could not remember when he had last slept.

 What he did know was that when others chose to close their eyes, he wandered.

 Everything had taken place as he had been told.
 He had a sanctuary of his own that had been provided with a computer.
-The had a chance to catch up wit homework and the present world.
-He was a boy who should have been give the chance to do well.
+He had a chance to catch up with both his homework and the present world.
+He was a boy who should have been given the chance to do well.
 Now he would seize the opportunity.

 Liam attended school on a drip-feed basis.; whenever he needed to feed, he dripped.
 If all went well, he would become a bricklayer or something else that would require him to work with his hands rather than his head.
 Good physical labour would be his saviour, either that or a stint in the army.
 The boy who sat in front of the computer knew that the army would be his destination, but it would be an army that answered to him and not one that fought wars on foreign soil for the betterment of all.